 French Catholic Church: The war of masses

 Since Friday 30 October, France has entered a second lockdown because hospitals are saturated.
 And since the 3rd of November, religious services are once again forbidden.
 Indeed, any gathering or meeting in a church is now prohibited, except for funeral ceremonies with a limit of 30 people.
 This time, however, French bishops have not let it happen so easily.
+Let’s take a look at how the French Catholic Church is dealing with COVID-19.

 The actions taken by the Church